(List of Large Aircraft)

 The Super Guppy is a Boeing C-27J with a lengthened fuselage and larger diameter cargo compartment.
 It's ability to carry the most massive cargo and has been used to transport parts for the International Space Station.

 Boeing B-29 Superfortress the largest planes flown as U.S.World War II bombers.

 141.2 foot wings, 70,000 pounds

 Caspian Sea Monster

-The Russian Caspian Sea Monster KM Ekranoplan is the second heaviest aircraft to fly, and the heaviest and largest airplane to fly in ground effect.
+The Russian Caspian Sea Monster KM Ekranoplan is the second heaviest plane to fly, and the heaviest and largest to fly in ground effect.

 The Felixstowe Fury was the largest triplane seaplane ever built.
-If you look carefully under its wing you will see a single engine aircraft.
+If you look carefully under its wing you will see a single engine airplane.
 It performed well, flying for seven hours without landing during its testing.
-The aircraft flew from Nov.
+The plane flew from Nov.
 11, 1918 to Aug.
 11, 1919 when it was damaged beyond repair during take off.

-PZL M-15 are the largest jet powered biplanes dedicated as agricultural aircraft.
+PZL M-15 are the largest jet powered biplanes dedicated as agricultural planes.